Women’s World Cup football matches today: Complete schedule

 {{/adFree}}

-The situation becomes increasingly intriguing for Argentina and South Africa, as both teams must secure a victory to keep their hopes alive for advancing to the knockout stages.
-Should both teams win, a three-way tie on four points will arise, leading to a nail-biting scenario where goal difference, goals scored, and head-to-head records will determine the team that moves forward.
-Both the matches will take place on August 2 at 12:30 PM (India time).
+If Germany win as well, three teams will be stuck at six points.
+In that case, goal difference will play a big role.
+At the moment, Morocco are in the least favourable position with a goal difference of -5.
+Germany are on top with a goal difference of 5 and Colombia 3.
+However, today’s matches will likely change the scenario.

-The situation becomes increasingly intriguing for Argentina and South Africa, as both teams must secure a victory to keep their hopes alive for advancing to the knockout stages.
-Should both teams win, a three-way tie on four points will arise, leading to a nail-biting scenario where goal difference, goals scored, and head-to-head records will determine the team that moves forward.
-Both the matches will take place on August 2 at 12:30 PM (India time).
+If Germany win as well, three teams will be stuck at six points.
+In that case, goal difference will play a big role.
+At the moment, Morocco are in the least favourable position with a goal difference of -5.
+Germany are on top with a goal difference of 5 and Colombia 3.
+However, today’s matches will likely change the scenario.

-The following teams have already qualified for the Women's World Cup 2023 knockout stage: Switzerland and Norway (Group A), Australia and Nigeria (Group B), Japan and Spain (Group C), England and Denmark (Group D), and the Netherlands and the United States (Group E).
+The following teams have already qualified for the Women's World Cup 2023 knockout stage: Switzerland and Norway (Group A), Australia and Nigeria (Group B), Japan and Spain (Group C), England and Denmark (Group D), the Netherlands and the United States (Group E), France and Jamaica (Group F) and Sweden and South Africa (Group G).

-The following teams have already qualified for the Women's World Cup 2023 knockout stage: Switzerland and Norway (Group A), Australia and Nigeria (Group B), Japan and Spain (Group C), England and Denmark (Group D), and the Netherlands and the United States (Group E).
+The following teams have already qualified for the Women's World Cup 2023 knockout stage: Switzerland and Norway (Group A), Australia and Nigeria (Group B), Japan and Spain (Group C), England and Denmark (Group D), the Netherlands and the United States (Group E), France and Jamaica (Group F) and Sweden and South Africa (Group G).

 {{^adFree}}